Attendance Policy and Procedure

 • Illness

-• In most cases, absences for illness which are reported by following the academy’s absence reporting procedures will be authorised.
+• In most cases, absences for illness which are reported by following the academy’s absence reporting procedures will be authorised and coded I (Illness).

-• If the academy has a genuine concern about the authenticity of the illness, the academy will request medical evidence to support the absence – such as a prescription, appointment card, or other appropriate form of evidence.
+• If the academy has genuine and reasonable doubt about the authenticity of the illness, the academy will request medical evidence to support the absence.

 • If the academy is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised.